I

 S

-Safety: The offensive player at the top of the circle.
+The offensive player at the top of the circle.

 Screen: A play in which an offensive player runs over and stands in a stationary position next to a teammate's defender to free up the teammate to dribble or to receive a pass.
 Also called a pick.